French Onion Dip

 A fresh and lighter version of classic French Onion Dip!

-- 3 medium onions (red, yellow or white, or a combination), peeled and diced
+- 3 medium yellow or white onions, peeled and diced

 - 2 cloves garlic, minced

 - 1 1/2 cups sour cream (or plain Greek yogurt)

 - 1 tablespoon fresh thyme leaves

 - In a large heavy-bottomed stockpot, melt the butter over medium-high heat.
 Add the onions and saute until well browned and caramelized (but not burnt), about 30-40 minutes, stirring every few minutes.
 Add garlic and sauté for 1-2 minutes, until fragrant.
 Remove from heat and transfer the onions to a medium mixing bowl.
 Refrigerate for 15-20 minutes or until the onions reach room temperature.
 (Optional: At this point, set aside 1/4 cup caramelized onions, if you would like to use them as a topping.)